kix/evermed-test/README.md

   provider priority mechanism, so that a basic HTTP adapter becomes a catch-all (except probably other protocols with their specific schemas such as FTP/SFTP/WebDav/...)
 * We also probably need to make sure redirects are handled properly
+* Do we want `php-http`'s client discovery mechanism?